 St. Vrain Creek River Report

-Flows continue to be great for the Vrain in early December, but can be up and down a bit with the weaher fluctuations.
-Temperatures are also a bit more agreeable to the fish in Lyons rather than up higher.
-Fish will eat well presented dries (usually midge, or emerger patterns), nymphs, or streamers, so pick your favorite.
+Flows are up and dpwn, with the warm days, and brisk nights.
+The Lyons area, or below Button Rock have been fishing the best as of recent.
+Temperatures are also a bit more agreeable to the fish in Lyons rather than up higher, with the Park out of commision in terms of fishing until the spring.
+Fish will eat well presented dries (usually midge, or midge emerger patterns), nymphs, or smaller streamers, so pick your favorite.
 One recomendation with the cooler water is to fish in areas with sun to start, especially in the AM.
+Of note, is that with the weather changes, fish can be very moody, and will take their time, so spend a bit of extra time at each spot.
 Hatches continue to be midges, BWO's, with midges being the most prevelant hatch.

 Please note that we will be updating the River Reports once a week from here on out, typically on Wednesdays.